Junduck15/IEDGroupProject/README.md

 > One to two activities for the patients to achieve per day.
 But not in a row.
 Resting time is needed between activities.
 <br/> <br/>

+## Proof of Concept:
+> Since chatting platforms already exist, it is easy to implement the program.
+With the basic information that the medical team have about the patients, it is easy to group the patients with similar symptoms.
 ***
 ## Charts and Images
 <br/>